-So the size 6 called for 30 inches of elastic, I sewed the waistband and formed a casing for the elastic.
+So size 6 called for 30 inches of elastic, I sewed the waistband and formed a casing for the elastic.
 I then fed the elastic through using a safety pin to create something to grip as I passed it through.
-I have also been recommended this tool for thread elastic and ribbons available here
+This tool is also recommended for thread elastic and ribbons available here

 Once threaded I pinned it together and tried it on.
 I then decided to take the elastic in and ended up taking about 3 inches out of it and now they fit perfectly.

 One thing I would say is that as there are no side seams if you needed to make your own adjustments it would be a little trickier as taking in the inner seam is harder to do without messing up the crotch.

 One of the design features I particularly like is the fake run and fell seams that have the 2 lines of topstitching.
 This looks great but the busy fabric I chose means it is lost.
 Since this blog post, I have made a version in plain fabric.
 This really showcases detail, you can see it on my Instagram here.
 Made using this denim with jeans-style topstitching.